timescale/docs/timescaledb/contribute-to-docs.md

 *Bare metal*
 : Noun.

+&#10060; "Perform a bare metal installation."

 &#128077; "Install TimescaleDB on bare metal."

-&#10060; "Perform a bare metal installation."

 *Bare-metal*
 : Adjective.

+&#10060; "Install TimescaleDB on bare-metal."

 &#128077; "Perform a bare-metal installation."

-&#10060; "Install TimescaleDB on bare-metal."
+*Backend*
+: One word.

 *Below*
 : Avoid all directional words.
 You cannot guarantee that things will stay in the